Follow this step-by-step guide to completing your application - from creating an account to replying to your notification of selection results.

 Please Note: Programmes in Architecture, Design and Fine Arts, have separate instructions regarding the submission of portfolio documents.
 See the specific programme page for details.

 7. Pay the application fee (if required)

 With a few exceptions, all citizens of countries outside of the European Union (EU), European Economic Area (EEA) and Switzerland are required to pay application and tuition fees for education at the undergraduate and advanced level.

-After the admissions selection, results are posted on Universityadmissions.se, both in the 'Applications' tab and in the pdf document Notification of Selection Results on your account.
+After the admissions selection, results are posted on the University Admissions website, both in the 'Applications' tab and in the pdf document Notification of Selection Results on your account.

-If you applied to the First round for the Autumn or Spring term (application deadlines 15 January and 15 August), you do not need to reply to your offer at Universityadmissions.se.
+If you applied to the First round for the Autumn or Spring semester (application deadlines 15 January and 15 August), you do not need to reply to your offer at the University Admissions website.

-If you applied to the Second round autumn or spring semester (15 April and 15 October application deadlines), you must reply to your first Notification of Selection Results in order to keep the places you've been offered, or to be placed on the reserve/waiting list for the second selection round.
+If you applied to the Second round for the Autumn or Spring semester (15 April and 15 October application deadlines), you must reply to your first Notification of Selection Results in order to keep the places you've been offered.
+This is also necessary if you want to keep your place on the reserve/waiting list for the second selection round.

 For the second Notification, you do not need to reply to courses you wish to keep, but should decline those courses you are not planning on attending.
 This makes those places available for students on the waiting list.